tfiers/phd/website/md/home.md

 > In vivo connectomics: mapping the wires between neurons based on voltage imaging recordings.

-We are currently exploring this idea using simulations.
+We are currently exploring this idea using numerical simulations.

 This website serves as an archive for my experiments, and a hub for discussing them with my supervisors.